New Guinea Impatiens: Why New Guinea Impatiens Wilt

 Gardeners growing the attractive, comparatively new breed of impatiens will concur that they are fantastic.
 They have enormous, vibrant flowers and variegated leaves.
 And hydrated!

-These are the New Guinea impatiens, not the more well-known impatiens (I. wallerana) that have been grown by gardeners for centuries to add color to shady places.
+These impatiens are not the more well-known impatiens (I. wallerana), which gardeners have grown for centuries to bring color to shady areas.

 The New Guinea plants enjoy sun, increasing their utility in the landscape.

-It can be assumed that their preference for the sun is what causes them to be so thirsty.
+It can be assumed that their preference for the sun causes them to be so thirsty.

 Most of the time, plants need daily watering, but they understand if you forget.